 Taking it with other medicines

-Disclose any information relating to other treatments you are currently taking when completing our questionnaire.
+Disclose any information relating to other treatments you are currently taking to your prescriber.
 Lipitor may interact with the following: ciclosporin; antibiotics or antifungal medicines such as erythromycin, clarithromycin, telithromycin, ketoconazole, itraconazole, voriconazole, fluconazole, posaconazole, rifampin, fusidic acid; other lipid regulators, for instance, gemfibrozil, fibrates, colestipol; calcium channel blockers like amlodipine or diltiazem; heart rhythm regulators such as digoxin, verapamil or amiodarone; antivirals, for example ritonavir, lopinavir, atazanavir, indinavir, darunavir, tipranavir or telaprevir; other treatments for high cholesterol; warfarin; oral contraceptives; stiripentol; cimetidine; phenazone; colchicine; antacids; or St John’s Wort.